macskas/nagios2json/README.md

 	]
     }

-    You can you &callback=FNNAME for JSONP
+    You can add &callback=FNNAME for JSONP
 Options
 -----------
 ## Console arguments (optional)